arizzo99/Project2-Personal-Magic-Mirror/README.md

 For example like your personal info and social media will be logged in so the mirror has the correct credentials to keep up with you weekly, monthly, and yearly.

 -It also consists of a sleep log to make sure youre getting a healthy amount of sleep each day.

--
-A cool addition to the mirror is the weather feature.
+-A cool addition to the mirror is the weather feature.
 The feature consists of in home residence temp along with outside temperature.

 -In my opinion an important feature is a clock for many reasons including a lost phone or even a phone in another room to where you cant know what time it is.